KamalKishore04/Simple-ATM-Interface/README.md

 ## 📄 License

-This project is open source and free to use under the [MIT License](https://opensource.org/licenses/MIT).
+This project is open source and free to use.

----

-🛠️ Built with care to simulate real-world ATM interactions in a simple console interface.